i-uchi/methylome-evolution/README.md

 ## Input data Preparation

-Create **orig_data** directory, which contains subdirectories for individual strains to be compared.
-Each subdirectory should contains the following files:
+Create `orig_data` directory containing subdirectories for each strains to be compared, with the strain identifier as the directory name.
+Each subdirectory should contain the following files:

-- **origseq.fna**: original genomic sequences in FASTA format.
+- `origseq.fna`: Original genomic sequences in FASTA format.
-- **origseq.gff**: gene annotations in GFF format.
+- `origseq.gff`: Gene annotations in GFF format.
+Consistent sequence names should be used in `origseq.fna` and `origseq.gff`
-- **motif.data**: methylation motifs generated from the modificaiton data obtained from SMRT sequencing.
+- `motif.data`: Methylation motifs generated from modificaiton data obtained by SMRT sequencing.
+The file should be tab-delimited, and the first four columns should contain: motif string, position of methylated base, motification type (m6A/m4C/m5C), and methyllation fraction.

-See **orig_data** directory in the above sample data.
+See `orig_data` directory in the above sample data.

-## Exection
+## Usage

-1. Preparation of 8-base alignment.
-The script contains the following steps: 1) create methylome sequences, 2) extract 4-base and 8-base CDS sequences, 3) create 4-base alignment of the extracted CDS, and 4) convert the 4-base alignments into the alignment with the extended code.
+1. Preparation of the methylome alignment using the extended code.

 ```
 ./conv10b_all.sh
 ```

+The overall procedure consists of the following steps: 1) create methylome sequences, 2) extract 4-base and extended-base CDS sequences, 3) create 4-base alignments of the extracted CDSs in the `orig_align` directory, and 4) create the alignments with the extended code  in the `ali10b` directory.

-2. Inference of tree topology using 4-base GTR model
+2. Inference of the tree topology using the 4-base GTR model

 ```bash
 ./4branch.sh
 ```

-3. Estimation of parameters using 8-base GTR model
+3. Estimation of the parameters using the 8-base GTR model

 ```sh